dotnet/sourcelink/docs/README.md

 </Project>
 ```

-## Configuring Projects with Multiple SourceLink Providers
+## Configuring Projects with Multiple Source Link Providers

-An additional configuration might be required when a project references multiple SourceLink packages and the source control is hosted on a custom domain.
-By default a SourceLink package infers the domain of the source control host from the `origin` remote URL.
+An additional configuration might be required when a project references multiple Source Link packages and the source control is hosted on a custom domain.
+By default a Source Link package infers the domain of the source control host from the `origin` remote URL.
 For example, when a GitLab repository is cloned from `http://git.contoso.com` and a project only references Microsoft.SourceLink.GitLab package the package infers that `git.contoso.com` must be a hosting GitLab service.
 However, when multiple packages are used in the project it's not clear which service is `git.contoso.com` domain hosting.

 ### Custom Host Domains